 Are you planning on travelling soon, but don’t have the biggest budget to spend?
 Fear not, there are some great budget travel tips and tricks that will make planning an affordable getaway a breeze.
-Read on for 9 practical pointers to help you on your next trip!
+Read on for 9 practical budgeting tips to help you on your next trip!

 Plan in advance